curiositas-books/.github/profile/README.md

 This project and all its works are under [Creative Commons CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
 You may do anything with the code and text provided, but please keep it open and please don't make any money from it.
-The booklets are sold for fair prices and make no use of DRM.
+The books are sold for fair prices and make no use of DRM.
 It takes a lot of time and effort to create these works.
 I don't want to rely on an ad infested platform or publish only to DRM and device restricted media.
 Please do not exploit this.

 ![CC](https://creativecommons.org/images/deed/cc_icon_white_x2.png) ![BY](https://creativecommons.org/images/deed/attribution_icon_white_x2.png) ![NC](https://creativecommons.org/images/deed/nc_white_x2.png)